krux02/ast-pattern-matching/readme.md

 In this example, you see how recursive pattern matching can be used.

 In Recursive pattern matching the ast is traversed recursively.
-So the patterns are not just matched againsd `arg`, but also against all of the children of `arg` and their children and so on.
+So the patterns are not just matched against `arg`, but also against all of the children of `arg` and their children and so on.
 Recursion stops at nodes that are matched by a pattern.
 So it might make sense to add some empty _of-branches_ just to cut down the search space.
 But it does not make sense at all to add an else branch, because then it is just not possible anymore to do recursion at all.

     import macros, ast_pattern_matching